hphelion/documentation/devplatform/devplatform_commercial_install.md

 ### Download and Configure the Application Lifecycle Service

-1. In the **Configure Services** panel locate the Application Lifecycle Service item in the Configure Services table and select **Download Service** and wait for the download to complete.
+1. In the **Configure Services** panel, locate the Application Lifecycle Service item in the Configure Services table.

+2. Select **Download Service** and wait for the download to complete.

 2. Once the download is complete, click the **Configure Service** button to configure the Application Lifecycle Service and wait for the configuration step to complete.